Dhruv Bhandari

-Personal life
+Early life and education

 Dhruv Bhandari was born on 13 July in Mumbai.
 His bachelor's degree is in mass media.
-He has also done a lot of theater workshops and is a trained dancer.
+Dhruv was born to Mohan Bhandari who was an actor.

+Personal life

-Dhruv Bhandari was born to Mohan Bhandari who was a talented actor.
-Mohan had a brain tumour and died on 25 September 2015 at the age of 78.
+His father Mohan died of brain tumour on 25 September 2015 at the age of 78.
 He appeared as the lovable father in a popular show on Zee TV titled Saat Phere – Saloni Ka Safar.

+Dhruv has also done a lot of theater workshops and is a trained dancer.